storj/storj/docs/blueprints/selected-nodes-cache.md

 Many satellite services **read** from the nodes table.
 Including the following:
 - metainfo service, to select nodes for uploads and deletes
 - satellite inspector, finding known offline nodes
-- repair, finding missing pieces from nodes that are offline or unreliable and also finding reliable nodes
+- repair, finding missing pieces from nodes that are offline or unreliable and also finding reliable nodes (repair uses the ReliabilityCache of this data)
 - garbage collection, reads node pieces counts
 - gracefulexit, getting exited nodes